What is a pooled fund?

 A number of investors put their money together, sharing the risk and returns of the pooled investment.
 Pooled funds are convenient for large institutional investors who would otherwise have to manage a lot of small investments themselves.

-Funds directly invested in new companies that are usually high-risk and potentially high- return.
+Venture capital (VC) firms are the go-to funds for start-up companies.
+They administrate funds that are directly invested in new companies.
+Such investments are usually high-risk, high-return.
 A large percentage of new business projects (ventures) fail, but early investors in successful start-ups sometimes make lots of money.

 Investors lend money to companies by buying their bonds.
 Green bonds finance low-carbon projects like energy efficiency retrofits or renewable energy infrastructure.
 Institutions could invest in green bonds via a switching strategy (purchasing green bonds gradually, and only when the pricing/risk profiles are right) rather than a mandate strategy, which could be restrictive.
 This would prompt our fund managers to look for good green bond options that they could then offer to other clients; many would be delighted to develop such options but clients rarely ask for it.
 This could be a big help in developing the burgeoning green bond market.